srobo/team-emails/SR2020/2020-02-19-inactive-team-prompt.md

 Hello There!

-Our records show you've not been especially active on the IDE or Forum recently, and we want to offer our support!
+Our records show you've not been especially active on the IDE recently, and we want to offer our support!

 ## Assistance